 Founded in 1975, the Hillsboro-West End Neighborhood Association works to:

-Email List and Discussion Forum -- for updates on neighborhood news events as they are posted.
+Nashville Next -- Learn about how this city-wide planning affects HWEN and helps protect the future of our neighborhood!
+Email List -- for updates on neighborhood news events as they are posted.
+Also, how to join.

 The Board of Directors meets monthly to discuss neighborhood issues and plan future events.

 The Newsletter is published four times per year.
 It is delivered door to door by volunteers in the neighborhood.
-The editor of the newsletter is Tom Cash.
-He can be reached at 292-2830 or TCash101@aol.com.
+The editor of the newsletter is Mickey Panucci.
+She can be reached at email@example.com

 Crime Prevention is a concern for everyone.